Milling cutter

 Milling cutters are cutting tools typically used in milling machines or machining centres to perform milling operations (and occasionally in other machine tools).
 They remove material by their movement within the machine (e.g., a ball nose mill) or directly from the cutter's shape (e.g., a form tool such as a hobbing cutter).

-Features of a milling cutter
+Features

 Milling cutters come in several shapes and many sizes.
 There is also a choice of coatings, as well as rake angle and number of cutting surfaces.